-- Committee.
-On February 15, 2012, the Navy announced that DDG-113, an Arleigh Burke (DDG-51) class destroyer, would be named John Finn.
-102 - Section 1012 of the FY2012 National Defense Authorization Act (H.R.
+- Section 1012 of the FY2012 National Defense Authorization Act (H.R.
 1540/P.L.
 112-81 of December 31, 2011) expressed the sense of Congress that the Secretary of the Navy is encouraged to name the next available naval vessel after Rafael Peralta.
 On February 15, 2012, the Navy announced that DDG-113, an Arleigh Burke (DDG-51) class destroyer, would be named Rafael Peralta.
-103 - On June 19, 2019, Senators Todd Young and Mike Braun introduced S.Amdt.
+118 - On June 19, 2019, Senators Todd Young and Mike Braun introduced S.Amdt.
 793, an amendment to the FY2020 National Defense Authorization Act (S. 1790) expressing the sense of the Congress that the Navy should name the next DDG-51 class destroyer for the late former Senator Richard Lugar.
-On November 13, 2019, at which point no further action on S.Amdt.
+119 On November 13, 2019, at which point no further action on S.Amdt.
 793 was recorded at Congress.gov, the Navy announced that it would name a DDG-51 class destroyer for Lugar.
-On November 13, 2019.
+120 every Secretary of the Navy, regardless of point of view [on how to name ships], is subject to a variety of outside influences when considering the best names to choose.
+The first among these comes from the President of the United States, under whose direction any Secretary works....